FakeItEasy/FakeItEasy/docs/what-can-be-faked.md

 ### Types whose methods have `in` parameters

-Generic types that contain methods having a parameter modified by the `in` keyword cannot be faked by FakeItEasy.
+Generic types that contain methods having a parameter modified by the `in` keyword cannot be faked by BlairItEasy.
-This limitation is tracked as [issue 1382](https://github.com/FakeItEasy/FakeItEasy/issues/1382).
+This limitation is tracked as [issue 1382](https://github.com/BlairItEasy/BlairItEasy/issues/1382).

 ### Where do the constructor arguments come from?

 * they can be supplied via `WithArgumentsForConstructor` as shown in [creating fakes](creating-fakes.md), or
-* FakeItEasy will use [dummies](dummies.md) as arguments
+* BlairItEasy will use [dummies](dummies.md) as arguments

 ## What members can be overridden?